He had a name that sounded destined for fame: Rick Valentine. (Aka Mr. Valentine. Or, Rick to his theater students).

 C.J. stormed out of the house, leaving Lucy in tear-streaked stage make-up.
 She watched through the door as he drove away and fought with all her might to run after him.
 But she knew it was for the best.

-She hated that fucking band with a passion.
+She hated that particular band.
 And bands of their ilk.
 God forbid he ever let her pick the music when they went out.

 “I just don’t like that musical shit you play,” he once said.